augustindao/augustindao/README.md

 - 👋 Hi, I’m @augustindao
-- 🎓 Working on a MSc in Data Analytics @ Data ScienceTech Institute
+- 🎓 Working on completing a MSc in Data Analytics @ Data ScienceTech Institute
 - 👀 I’m interested in anthing Data :computer: or  Geospatial :earth_africa:
-- :briefcase: Actively looking for an Data Scientist/Analyst apprenticeship position !
+- :briefcase: Actively looking for a Data Scientist/Analyst Apprenticeship !

 <!---
 augustindao/augustindao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.